 Our condensed consolidated financial statements are prepared in accordance with GAAP.
 Accounting policies, methods, and estimates are an integral part of the preparation of condensed consolidated financial statements in accordance with GAAP and, in part, are based upon management's current judgments.
 Those judgments are normally based on knowledge and experience with regard to past and current events and assumptions about future events.
 Certain accounting policies, methods and estimates are particularly sensitive because of their significance to the condensed consolidated financial statements and because of the possibility that future events affecting them may differ markedly from management's current judgments.
-While there are a number of significant accounting policies, methods, and estimates affecting our condensed consolidated financial statements, which are described in Note 1 "The Company and Summary of Significant Accounting Policies are particularly critical to fiscal years 2020 and 2019.
+While there are a number of significant accounting policies, methods, and estimates affecting our condensed consolidated financial statements, which are described in Note 1 "The Company and Summary of Significant Accounting Policies and Estimates" to our condensed consolidated financial statements included in this Quarterly Report on Form 10-Q, our revenue recognition policies are particularly critical to fiscal years 2020 and 2019.

-While we continue to evaluate our significant accounting policies to determine which ones involve the most judgment and complexity, there have been no changes to our significant accounting policies as described in our Annual Report on Form 10-K for the fiscal year ended July 31, 2019 that have had a material impact on our condensed consolidated financial statements and related notes except for the adoption of ASU No. 2016-02, Leases (Topic 842) and subsequent amendments to the initial guidance: ASU No. 2017-13, ASU No. 2018-10, and ASU No. 2018-11 (collectively, "ASC 842").
+While we continue to evaluate our significant accounting policies to determine which ones involve the most judgment and complexity, there have been no changes to our significant accounting policies as described in our Annual Report on Form

+10-K for the fiscal year ended July 31, 2019 that have had a material impact on our condensed consolidated financial statements and related notes except for the adoption of ASU No. 2016-02, Leases (Topic 842) and subsequent amendments to the initial guidance: ASU No. 2017-13, ASU No. 2018-10, and ASU No. 2018-11 (collectively, "ASC 842").